ppatierno/proposals/122-dynamic-controller-quorum.md

 ```

 The issue on cluster creation is about differentiating between broker and controller to use the right options for the formatting.
-The broker storage formatting doesn't have the `-I` option.
+The broker storage formatting doesn't use the `-I` option.
-But when it comes to scaling up, so adding a new broker or a controller on an existing cluster, in both cases the formatting tool needs the `-N` (no initial controllers) instead, which replace the `-I` in case of a controller.
+But when it comes to scaling up, so adding a new broker or a controller on an existing cluster, in both cases the formatting tool needs the `-N` (or `--no-initial-controllers`) option instead, which replace the `-I` in case of a controller.

 ```shell
 ./bin/kafka-storage.sh format -t="$STRIMZI_CLUSTER_ID" -r="$METADATA_VERSION" -c=/tmp/strimzi.properties -g -N